Consensys/sandcastle-tutorial/tutorial/tutorial_setup.md

 # Setup

+Note: remix.ethereum.org provides a newer plugin api than is currently supported by the Sandcastle Remix plugin.
 Go to <http://remix.ethereum.org/#optimize=false&version=soljson-v0.5.2+commit.1df8f40c.js>, then navigate to the `Settings` panel (on the right side of the Remix web page).

+Instead, download and launch an earlier release: https://github.com/ethereum/remix-ide/releases/tag/v0.7.7

 Copy the following Sandcastle plugin definition into the text area, then press `Load` to add the Sandcastle plugin button.